TIY-Rails-1507/week-02-class/README.md

 ```
 Note: don't forget to use exception handling in this example

 Readline loads the entire file at once into memory.
-While this is fine for most applications, this is not good practice if the file is very large, especially if it is running on a server that is serving multiple users.
+While this is fine for most applications, this is not good practice if the file is very large, especially if it is running on a server that is serving multiple users. - Ref http://ruby.bastardsbook.com/chapters/io/

 ### Excercises
 6.1.
 The anagram challange - http://codekata.com/kata/kata06-anagrams/